JamesPhilipPrice/JamesPhilipPrice.github.io/uniProjects/2DBoatRacingGame.md

 - Opponent sabotage mechanics.
 - Weather condition / physics implemented which are relevant to the theme.
 ```
-The editor used to create the game was Unity (version 2019.1.10f1), as required by the brief and the rationale for this module was to give and introduction to Unity.
+The editor used to create the game was Unity (version 2019.1.10f1), as required by the brief and the rationale for this module was to give an introduction to Unity.
 The resulting game is the first game created by myself in the Unity engine.
 ---
 ### Game description